The distribution of vertebrate animals redefines temperate and cold climate regions

-Category: Climate Hits: 0The distribution of vegetation is routinely used to classify climate regions worldwide, yet whether these regions are relevant to other organisms is unknown.
+Category: Climate Hits: 1The distribution of vegetation is routinely used to classify climate regions worldwide, yet whether these regions are relevant to other organisms is unknown.
 Researchers have established climate regions based on vertebrate species' distributions in a new study.
 They found that while high-energy climate regions are similar across vertebrate and plant groups, there are large differences in temperate and cold climates.

 Read more https://www.sciencedaily.com/releases/2021/02/210218135814.htm